mneyugn/ai-recipe-keeper/README.md

 ## Project Description

 AI RecipeKeeper is designed to streamline the process of digitizing and organizing culinary recipes.
-The application leverages LLMs to automatically parse and structure recipe data from text inputs and supported cooking websites, significantly reducing the time users spend manually transcribing recipes.
+The application leverages LLMs to automatically extract and structure recipe data from text inputs and supported cooking websites, significantly reducing the time users spend manually transcribing recipes.

 ### Key Features